graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 ```

-We see 150,000 message produced in 1.5 seconds, almost 100K messages per sec.
+We see 1M message produced in 5 seconds, about 200K messages per sec (on my laptop).

-Kafka is fast, even on my laptop....

 ```
 BufferErrors: 0
-Processed 1000000 messsages in 10.08 seconds
+Processed 1000000 messsages in 5.06 seconds
-2.84 MB/s
+5.66 MB/s
-99196.86 Msgs/s
+197728.85 Msgs/s

 ```

-## Validate Produced Messages by Inspecting Offsets
+### Validate Produced Messages by Inspecting Offsets

 So what did we get?
 We can use the pykafka client to easily check the earliest and latest offsets and make sure everything looks good.